 An invitation to apply is a document issued by Immigration, Refugees and Citizenship Canada (IRCC) to candidates in the Express Entry pool.
-With an Invitation to Apply, also known as an ITA, a candidate may apply for Canadian permanent residence, with processing times of six months or less.
+With an Invitation to Apply, also known as an ITA, a candidate may apply for Canadian permanent residence.
+80 percent of applications submitted through Express Entry are processed in six months or less.

 There are, however, a number of preliminary steps that must be completed before a candidate may receive an invitation to apply.
 Moreover, being invited to apply is by no means a guarantee that your application will be accepted — it is therefore crucial to know what to do to make sure that you can make your Canadian immigration goals a reality.